HamzaAhmed42/SpeedVerse5.0/Content/UltraDynamicSky/Blueprints/README.txt

 To adjust the area affected by the volume, edit the points of the spline component.
 You can right click on a point on the spline to add new spline points.
 You can also scale the actor, but try to avoid non-uniform scaling.
 The variable "Transition Width" controls how much space is devoted to transitioning from the outside weather state to the inside weather state.
 The transition is completely spatial, so ideally the transition width should be very high, to offer a smooth transition between states as the player crosses into the volume.
 The default transition width is small to keep the initial size of the actor reasonable as a starting point.
 An ideal transition width would typically be much larger.
 You can adjust the Priority variable to control what happens when multiple volumes overlap.
-The effects of the Weather Override Volumes are dependent on the position of the player, so they're only visible when the game is running.
+The effects of the Weather Override Volumes on weather state are dependent on the position of the player, so they're only visible when the game is running.
 By default, UDW will test against the weather override volumes using the current player pawn location.
 You can adjust this behavior from the advanced dropdown of UDW's Basic Controls.
 The Control Point Source Location is what determines this.
+The Weather Override Volumes will, by default, draw their material state into a render target sampled by the weather material functions, so that for example a snowy region can appear snowy from outside, and from inside you can see the lack of snow coverage outside the region.
+This behavior can be disabled or adjusted on UDW, from the Weather Override Volumes category.
+Weather Override Volumes also have functions which can be called to change their state at runtime, similar to UDW.
+There is a Change Weather function, which will transition to a specific static weather preset.
+And there is Change to Random Weather, which will transition over to random weather if the existing mode is Single Weather Type.
 -----
 SETTING UP AND CONTROLLING MATERIAL EFFECTS
 -----